tanishkpandey/Clipster/README.md

 3. Make your changes and commit them.
 4. Submit a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).

 ## Support
-If you have any questions or issues, feel free to open an issue on the GitHub repository or reach out via email at YOUR_EMAIL_ADDRESS.
+If you have any questions or issues, feel free to open an issue on the GitHub repository or reach out via email at pandeytanishk@gmail.com.